bbauska/zombiePolitics/README.md

-a letter to the U.S. government, claimed that jawad was 12 years old when captured, indicating that he was still in primary school, though other sources claim he was around 15 or 16.4 ]awad denied the charges made against him by the Afghan police, claiming that “they tortured me.They beat me.
+a letter to the U.S. government, claimed that jawad was 12 years old when captured, indicating that he was still in primary school, though other sources claim he was around 15 or 16.4 ]awad denied the charges made against him by the Afghan police, claiming that "they tortured me.They beat me.
 They beat me a lot.
 One per­ son told me, ‘If you don't confess, they are going to k.ill you.’
-So, I told them any­ thing they wanted to hear.”5
+So, I told them any­ thing they wanted to hear."5

 On the basis of a confession obtained through torture, _Iawad was turned over to U.S. forces and detained first at Bagram and later at Guantanamo.
 This child,